Policy on Student Misconduct in Academic Studies

 Final authority for student discipline rests with the Chancellor.
 The accused student therefore may submit a written appeal to the Chancellor within ten (10) business days of his/her receipt of the Dean's decision.
 The Chancellor shall provide a copy of the appeal to the School of Pharmacy.
 The School of Pharmacy shall be given an opportunity to file a written response with the Chancellor within ten (10) business days of receipt of the appeal.
 The Chancellor shall issue a written decision within fifteen (15) business days of receipt of the School of Pharmacy's response.

-If as a result of an appeal, the Chancellor determines that the accused student is innocent of the charges, the Chancellor shall, upon the request of the accused student, have the record of the hearing sealed, and have any reference to the disciplinary process removed from the student's record.
+If, as a result of an appeal, the Chancellor determines that the accused student is not responsible for the charges, the Chancellor shall, upon the request of the accused student, have the record of the hearing sealed and have any reference to the disciplinary process removed from the student's record.
 In such case, the record of the hearing may be used only in connection with legal proceedings or as otherwise required by law.

 - The faculty member shall provide a copy of the written notice to the Dean or Dean's Designee.
 Although the notice will not be placed in the student's file at that time, evidence of the behavior as detailed in the written notice may be introduced in any subsequent disciplinary action in order to enhance the penalty.
 (See University of California Policies Applying to Campus Activities, Organizations and Students, Policy on Student Conduct and Discipline, Section 104.80.)

-- Henceforth, all references to the Dean are intended to include the phrase "or Dean's designee."
+- All references to the Dean are intended to include the phrase "or Dean's designee."

 - If the president cannot serve, or if the accused student is a member of the same class as the president, the president shall appoint a member of the Student Council to serve in his or her place.

 - If the Assistant or Associate Dean of Student Affairs cannot serve, the Dean shall appoint a member of the faculty to serve in his or her place.